 Today, it is hard to imagine that this flat, arid, cactus and buffalo grass prairie was completely covered by water, yet these awe-inspiring rock outcroppings tell a different story.
 The arches and buttes of Monument Rocks is spread out over ten acres and its history stretches beyond the prehistoric period into the more recent past, when the Cheyenne, Arapaho, Kiowa, Sioux, and Apache Indians utilized this area as hunting grounds when the buffalo and other game were plentiful here.
 The rising monoliths were also a spiritual site for the Native Americans.

-Various wildlife continue to dwell in the area, including eagles, falcons, and other birds, wild deer, pronghorn antelope, jackrabbits, coyotes, and careful – rattlesnakes.
+Various wildlife continues to dwell in the area, including eagles, falcons, and other birds, wild deer, pronghorn antelope, jackrabbits, coyotes, and careful – rattlesnakes.

 One of the most significant and most photographed sites at the landmark is the Keyhole Arch, which local lore says was started when someone was shooting at the rocks many years ago.
 When a bullet penetrated through a thin spot, the hole began and locals have watched it expand through the years.
 As it continues to widen, at some point, the top of the arch will collapse, leaving fragile spires behind.